-Spanish Classes & Community Service in Turrialba
+Spanish Classes in Turrialba

-Manuel Antonio National Park & Zip Lining
+Manuel Antonio National Park: Wildlife Tour, Beaches & Zip Lining

-On our final days together we’ll head to the Pacific Coast to explore Manuel Antonio National Park and its astonishing wealth of wildlife and natural beauty.
+For our final days together we’ll head to the Pacific coast to explore Manuel Antonio National Park and its astonishing wealth of wildlife and natural beauty.
 We’ll take a guided tour of the Park with rangers, get to know the resident sloths, and enjoy the antics of the three species of monkeys in the area.
 We’ll spend a morning soaring through the trees on Central America’s longest zip line, and swim in warm, clear Pacific waters!
 A farewell dinner in San Jose and a final evening of pura vida with new friends will round out our rich and full Costa Rican adventure!

 Please see our General FAQ page for many more frequently asked questions and answers!